2023 Best Sociology Schools in Illinois

 Read full report on Sociology at University of Illinois at Urbana-Champaign

 A rank of #4 on this year’s list means Wheaton College Illinois is a great place for sociology students.
-Located in the large suburb of Wheaton, Wheaton College Illinois is a private not-for-profit school with a small student population.
+Located in the large suburb of Wheaton, Wheaton College Illinois is a private not-for-profit college with a small student population.

 The average amount in student loans that sociology majors at Illinois State take out is $25,000.
 The average monthly payment of a loan this size is about $224, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Sociology at Illinois State University
+Full Sociology at Illinois State University Report

 The average amount in student loans that sociology majors at Dominican U take out is $27,000.